Contents

 After a massive 6-year-long restoration campaign, it was inaugurated as a museum by King Vittorio Emanuele III.
 Inside Castel Sant Angelo, visitors can view the famous open-air scenography, restored fifteenth-century shops, numerous works of art, statues, frescoes and even visit the Papal Apartments that are furnished with authentic pieces of history.

-Castel Sant’Angelo Rome Highlights
+Castel Sant’Angelo Rome highlights

 Castel Sant'Angelo Rome Art